HRKings/GitGud/Flow/GitGud_Flow_HowTo.md

 git push origin stable
 ```

-This will create a stable branch with only one empty commit.
+This will create a stable branch, remove any staged files, create an empty commit and push it to the remote.

 ### 1.2 - Creating a Working branch